ganemedelabs/csspectrum-chrome-extension/README.md

     9. Oklch
     10. Back to the original format

+> [!NOTE]
+> You can enable **"Include color spaces in the cycle"** to cycle through additional color spaces as well, including **sRGB, sRGB-linear, Display-P3, A98-RGB, ProPhoto-RGB, Rec2020, XYZ, XYZ-D50, and XYZ-D65**.

 ## 📅 Upcoming Support

 CSSpectrum will soon support additional **CSS color models**, including: